MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/2-create-device-template.md

     [![Screenshot to help validate the two commands for the simulated device have been entered correctly](../media/refrigerated-trucks-commands.png)](../media/refrigerated-trucks-commands.png#lightbox)

-1. Click **Save**.
+1. Select **Save**.
 Before going any further carefully double-check your interface.
 After an interface has been published, there are limited editing options.
 It's important to get it right before publishing.
-If you click on the name of the device template, in the menu that ends with the **Views** option, you'll get a summary of the capabilities.
+If you select the name of the device template, in the menu that ends with the **Views** option, you'll get a summary of the capabilities.

     [![Screenshot to help validate the capabilities of the simulated device](../media/refrigerated-trucks-capabilities.png)](../media/refrigerated-trucks-capabilities.png#lightbox)

 ## Publish the template

-1. Click **Save** again, if you've made any changes since the last time you saved.
+1. Select **Save** again, if you've made any changes since the last time you saved.

-1. Click **Publish** followed by **Publish** from the dialog that pops up.
+1. Select **Publish** followed by **Publish** from the dialog that pops up.
 You should see that the annotation changes from **Draft** to **Published**.

 Preparing a device template does take some care and some time.